 The best email list building strategy to avoid spam filters is obtain all the addresses yourself, and in an honest way.
 After all, honest doesn’t mean slow or low-volume.

 5. Perfect Your Email List Management

 Simply building an email list is a great place to start, but it’s still not enough to ensure deliverability of your emails!
-If you want to avoid getting labelled as spam, you need to keep your mailing list clean.
+If you want to avoid getting labelled as spam, you need to keep your mailing list clean using any of the email validation tools.
 It’ll help you dodge the bullet with spam traps and spam filters.

 The reason for this is the fact that repeatedly hitting inactive, faulty or dormant addresses can be seen by ISPs as spam.
 You have to remove hard bounces ASAP if you want to maintain a good reputation and keep your open rates at all-time high.

 Pay attention to the following messages from your ISP and act on them promptly: